Shatanjay Sudha

 • Admin

-Think about taxes before switching
+Assess taxes before selling or switching

 Prevent unnecessary tax drag from impulsive moves.

-Then structure the response like this:
+Structure the response like this:

 2. The cleanest sequence to organize the work

-5. What to delegate, automate, or simplify
+5. What to delegate, automate, or simplify next

 Intermediate